The Passions of J.S. Bach « Catholic Insight

-As we begin Passiontide with this Fifth Sunday of Lent, it is fitting to suggest some music to fit the season, here the two ‘Passions’ of Johann Sebastian Bach.
+As we begin Holy Week with this Passion Sunday, it is fitting to suggest some music to fit the season, here the two ‘Passions’ of Johann Sebastian Bach.
 According to sources, Bach wrote five ‘Passions’, orchestral chorales based the final days of the life of Christ, but only two have come down to us: Saint John’s and Saint Matthew’s, both profound, musically rich and complex, whose depths can never really be fully plumbed, but always appreciated.
 They are two of my favorite works during this Lententide – more Lenten than most, as we are discovering – but the hope embedded in this music may provide peace and serenity your souls, that beauty transcends all time, all epochs, all crises and calamities.

 So here are Bach’s Passions: